MicrocontrollersDev/Alternatives/docs/1.8.9/soopy.md

 ChatTriggers to run the mod which can cause performance issues.

-List is a constant WIP.
-It has been a while since I have played many aspects of the game so if you know of any features/alternatives or would like to confirm any of my guesses, feel free to make a pull request.
+List is a WIP but should have all features just is missing some alternatives.
+Feel free to make a pull request to add them.

 ### Waypoints